 Dining During Disneyland's Reopening Period

 You can expect a more limited selection of restaurants at Disneyland than normal, with limited hours, as well as more limited menus.
 However, more and more options are opening all the time.
+Multiple cast members at restaurants say that full menus should return in September.
 You can find the complete list of open and closed restaurants in our post on what will be open when Disneyland reopens.

-A few fan favorites from closed restaurants seem to be popping up in neighboring restaurants, so definitely look up the menus ahead of time online or through the Disneyland app.
+Menus are modified and more limited than usual, but more normal menus are expected to return in September.
+Definitely look up the menus ahead of time online or through the Disneyland app.
 You’ll see an expanded number of Mobile Order locations to help you limit contact and maximize time.
-In fact, Mobile Order is the primary way to get food at some quick-service restaurants, so make sure you are prepared for this.
-We also saw a lot more walk-up availability returning and some of the Mobile Ordering options being removed as some restaurants return to walk-up ordering (such as Tropical Hideaway and Plaza Inn).
+We also saw a lot more walk-up availability returning and some of the Mobile Ordering options being removed as some restaurants return to walk-up-only ordering (such as Tropical Hideaway and Plaza Inn).
+So you have options.

 Here are a few highlights, plus items that are not usually in those locations (so you can spot some favorites that may be found in new spots), as well as things you need to know: